What is the difference between FCV and FHV?

 The core recommended vaccinations for kittens include:

-Vaccinations are most effective when they are given on fixed dates with booster vaccinations at specific times.
+Vaccinations are most effective when they are given at fixed dates with booster vaccinations at specific times.

 When should my kitten be vaccinated?